Emerson Model 1232 Television-Radio (1956)

 Tube manufacturers must have loved those sets!

-Keeping the tubes heated at all times certainly contributed to shorter tube life, not
+Keeping the tubes heated at all times certainly contributed to shorter tube life.

 such a big factor for this TV.
 When the radio is operating, the TV tubes are

 heated.
-But when you turn off the set, every tube is really, truly powered down.
+But when you turn off the set, everything is powered down.

 The next two photos show the restored chassis from the back and underside.